 - teacher, farmer, blacksmith, doctor, newscaster/town crier

-- NPCs from map of Slipper-on-the-Water
+- NPCs from map of Slipper-on-the-Water in The Gammage Cup

 - fisherman, miller and songmaster, "moneykeeper", miller's assistant, "official village painter", baker, firefighter and pruner, painter, roofer, plasterer, camplighter, roofer, cobblesweeper, town clerk, museum curator, drug craftsman, soapmaker, poet, basketmaker